paketo-buildpacks/go-mod-vendor/README.md

   # Note: The version field is unsupported as there is no version for a set of
   # go-mod.

-  # The Go Mod buildpack does not support any non-required metadata options.
+  # The Go Mod buildpack supports some non-required metadata options.
+  [requires.metadata]

+    # Setting the build flag to true will ensure that the Go Mod
+    # depdendency is available on the $PATH for subsequent buildpacks during
+    # their build phase.
+If you are writing a buildpack that needs to run Go Mod
+    # during its build process, this flag should be set to true.
+    build = true
 ```

 ## Usage